 If it’s the first time you visit Istanbul, the best area to stay in is Sultanahmet.
-This is the historical center of Istanbul and most of the historical sites in this area, which makes it more appealing.
+This is the historical center of Istanbul, and most of the historical landmarks in this area make it more appealing.

 The best hotels in Istanbul are;

 Istanbul has many different areas that are special and impressive in their own ways.